The 13 Most Iconic Andy Warhol Paintings

 According to the Art Institute of Chicago, “no artist is more closely associated with advertising, consumer culture, and mass media than Andy Warhol.”
 Warhol’s painting process of projecting images, drawing them and then using silkscreening to quickly replicate them was a major shift in American modern art.

-His focus on consumerism and American capitalism quickly revolutionized pop art and made Warhol a famous artist.
+His focus on consumerism and American capitalism quickly revolutionized pop art and made Warhol one of the most famous painters.
 Original Andy Warhol art has been known to sell for millions of dollars at auction, inspiring new talents like Thomas Kinkade paintings, and his most iconic paintings are worth exploring.

 Jump to Section